hinthornw/repro-narrative/README.md

 ## Graphs
+The Graphs follow a very similar structured that we have in our real app.
+The prompts are changed to have stub values.

 - `complaints_log_single_sample` -> processes a single complaint, a row from the app
 - `complaints_log_bulk` -> processes the whole file.
 It invokes the subgraph locally.
 - `complaints_log_bulk_remote` -> processes the whole file.
 Invokes the subgraph as a remote graph, thus should autoscale better.